 Exploring CSS Compatibility in Gmail Clients

-When designing email campaigns, understanding the constraints imposed by email clients like Gmail is crucial for ensuring your message is delivered as intended.
-Gmail, being one of the most widely used email services, has specific rules regarding the CSS properties it supports.
-This can significantly impact the visual presentation of your emails, potentially affecting user engagement and the overall success of your campaign.
+It's critical to comprehend the limitations imposed by email clients such as Gmail when creating email campaigns in order to guarantee that your message is delivered correctly.
+One of the most popular email services, Gmail, has restrictions on the CSS features that it will support.
+This could have a big effect on how your emails look, which could have an effect on user engagement and the campaign's overall performance.
 Designers often face the challenge of balancing creativity with the technical limitations of email clients, making knowledge of these constraints essential for effective email marketing.

 Email Design Strategy